dcloudio/hbuilderx-extension-docs/en/Tutorial/Other/ProjectType.md

 #### HBuilderX Project Type

-HBuilderX supports multiple project types and can run in different environments.
+HBuilderX supports multiple project types and each type can run in multiple environments.

 The following is a list of various project types that can be run.